O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Experiments

-\textbf{Effectiveness of NMA.} Building upon the omnidirectional geometry-semantic consistency cost volume, NMA introduces a gradient-free alignment mechanism that avoids interference caused by modality gaps or noise in vision-language model predictions.
-Crucially, it decouples text-branch training, enabling the construction of a consistent and generalizable \textit{``$\mathbf{P}$-$\mathbf{V}$-$\mathbf{T}$''} representational triplet.
+Before constructing the omnidirectional geometry-semantic consistency cost volume, NMA introduces a gradient-free alignment mechanism that mitigates interference caused by modality gaps or noise in vision-language model predictions.
+Crucially, it decouples the optimization of the text branch, enabling the construction of a consistent and generalizable \textit{``$\mathbf{P}$-$\mathbf{V}$-$\mathbf{T}$''} representational triplet.
 To further elucidate its impact, Fig.~\ref{fig:similarityScores} shows the distribution of similarity scores between voxels and text embeddings with and without NMA during inference.
-O3N demonstrates a notably tighter and more stable distribution, with the majority of samples concentrated within the narrow range of $0.93{\sim}0.97$.
-In contrast, the \emph{w/o} NMA variant shows a significantly broader distribution, with a non-negligible fraction of low-similarity samples, suggesting that its cross-modal alignment is more susceptible to noise and exhibits weaker generalization.
-This observation further corroborates the effectiveness of NMA in enhancing semantic generalization capability in omnidirectional open-vocabulary occupancy.
+O3N demonstrates a notably tighter and more stable distribution, with the majority of samples concentrated within the narrow range of $0.94{\sim}0.97$.
+In contrast, the \emph{w/o} NMA variant shows a substantially broader distribution, with a non-negligible fraction of low-similarity samples, suggesting that its cross-modal alignment is more susceptible to noise and exhibits weaker generalization.

+Furthermore, Fig.~\ref{fig:pca_prototypes} presents PCA visualizations of the pixel prototypes and text embeddings before and after applying NMA.
+The visualization shows that NMA shifts the text embeddings toward their corresponding semantic prototypes in the projected latent space, indicating a reduced cross-modal representation discrepancy.
+To complement this qualitative observation, we compute the cosine similarities between the prototypes and text embeddings in the original embedding space.
+After applying NMA, the similarity increases from $0.874$ to $0.932$ for \emph{person} and from $0.793$ to $0.855$ for \emph{terrain}.
+Together with the improvements in \emph{Novel} mIoU, these observations further corroborate the effectiveness of NMA in enhancing semantic generalization capability in omnidirectional open-vocabulary occupancy.